engineyard/ey-docs/pages/dns-spoofing-error.md

     Offending key in /home/deploy/.ssh/known_hosts:1
     Keyboard-interactive authentication is disabled to avoid man-in-the-middle attacks.

-This sequence of events that can cause this warning to appear:
+This sequence of events can cause the warning to appear:

 1. Creation of an instance with an IP address.
 2. SSHing into that instance, no warnings happen (as expected).